nlok5923/solver/README.md

-# Project Title
+# Bob the Solver

-Bob the Solver: An implementation of Infrastructe for intent based transactions
+An implementation of Infrastructure for intent based transactions with Account abstraction

 ## Getting Started